lcolladotor/lcolladotor.github.com/_posts/2013-11-14-Reducing-memory-overhead-when-using-mclapply.md

 ## Computation time comparison

 Computation time wise, approaches 2 and 3 do not seem very different.
 Approach 1b seems a tiny bit faster.
+[Edit: the order of the best approach might change slightly if you re-run this code]

 {% highlight r %}